 Ever been in the military?
 Even if you’re off-duty or retired, wear your fatigues.
 You’ll board with the first group on most airlines including: American, United and Frontier.
 As most self-respecting Americans would agree, our soldiers have earned more status than your typical frequent flyer has ever dreamed of.

-In my experience, all you really need is a military backpack.
+All you really need is a military backpack.
 If you have one on, people will welcome you to board early.
-Who’s really going to challenge someone with a military backpack about the rules of early military boarding?

 4. Buy Your Way Onboard